regifukuchi/bmc-1/courses/ModSim2018.md

  * Activation Dynamics and Pennation angle

  Task (for Lecture 13):

- * Implement the Knee simulation of the Nigg and Herzog book (chapter 4.8.6, [knee.m](http://isbweb.org/~tgcs/resources/software/bogert/muscle.m)) in Python using the muscle model implemented in class.
+ * Implement the Knee simulation of the Nigg and Herzog's book (chapter 4.8.6, [knee.m](http://isbweb.org/~tgcs/resources/software/bogert/muscle.m)) in Python using the muscle model implemented in class.
 You can use your own model or the contained on this [link](https://github.com/BMClab/bmc/blob/af01ef219d8634d22f8d577dd63ffff7b4691487/courses/modsim2018/renatowatanabe/MuscleModel.ipynb).

  ### Lecture 13

- * Knee joint.model
+ * Knee joint model (adapted from Nigg and Herzog's book)
+ * Ankle joint model

+ Task (for Lecture 14):

+* Implement a simulation of the ankle joint model using the parameters from Thelen (2003) and Elias (2014)

+ ### Lecture 14